tongueroo/jets-codebuild/README.md

 This branch shows how to create 2 separate CodeBuild projects for unit tests and deployment.
 Some advantages:

-* The projects are decouple and you can run them separately.
+* The projects are decoupled and you can run them separately.
 * Only the deploy project requires IAM access to create the AWS resources.

 Unit tests: